 This project is rebuilding and extending the length of the SR 60 entrance ramps onto northbound I-75 and modifying the southbound I-75 exit ramp to the Selmon Expressway (Exit 256) to improve safety and traffic flow on I-75.

-- Traffic entering northbound I-75 from eastbound SR 60 will use the reconstructed “loop ramp” and join with traffic coming from US 301 and the Selmon Expressway.
-These two ramps will merge into one lane that will enter northbound I-75 as a fourth lane (auxiliary lane), which will then merge into the right northbound through-lane just over one-half mile north of SR 60.
-This new entry point will be about 2,000 feet north of the current entrance ramp.
+- Traffic entering northbound I-75 from eastbound SR 60 is using the reconstructed “loop ramp” and joining incoming traffic from US 301 and the Selmon Expressway.
+These two ramps will merge into one lane that will enter northbound I-75 as a fourth lane (auxiliary lane), which will merge into the right northbound through-lane just over one-half mile north of SR 60.

-- The ramp for traffic entering northbound I-75 from westbound SR 60 will also be reconstructed.
-This new ramp will enter northbound I-75 as a fourth lane (auxiliary lane), which will then merge into the through-lanes about one-and-a-half miles north of SR 60 (which is over a mile north of the current entry point).
+- Reconstruction of northbound I-75 from westbound SR 60 is ongoing.
+This new ramp will enter northbound I-75 as a fourth lane (auxiliary lane), which will then merge into the through-lanes about one-and-a-half miles north of SR 60.

-- For southbound I-75, traffic exiting to the Selmon Expressway will use a new, relocated ramp connection that will exit just north of SR 60 onto the existing frontage ramp system that feeds traffic to the Selmon Expressway and US 301.
-The current exit ramp connection to the Selmon Expressway (which is just south of SR 60) will be closed.
-This new configuration will increase safety by allowing traffic more room to merge on the ramp lanes that are located west of the southbound I-75 mainline travel lanes.
+- Southbound I-75 traffic exiting to the Selmon Expressway is now using a new, relocated ramp connection that exits just north of SR 60 onto the existing frontage ramp system that feeds traffic to the Selmon Expressway and US 301.